 In addition to offering an on-campus BSN program in Danville and an ABSN program based in Norfolk, we offer a Master of Science in Nursing (MSN) degree program with a Family Nurse Practitioner (FNP) focus, along with one of the only Emergency Nurse Practitioner (ENP) Post-Graduate Certificate programs in the country.

-Since its inception, the School of Nursing at Averett University has aimed to prepare graduates to provide compassionate, evidence-based care; serve as leaders of positive change; and progress toward graduate-level education.
+Since its inception, the School of Nursing at Averett University has aimed to prepare graduates to provide compassionate, evidence-based care, serve as leaders of positive change and progress toward graduate-level education.
 We accomplish this goal by educating students in a collegial and interdisciplinary environment that demands excellence.

-The School of Nursing memberships include:
+The School of Nursing memberships include the following: